Michael R. Quinlan

+Michael Robert Quinlan (December 9, 1944 – September 22, 2025) was an American businessman and philanthropist who was CEO of McDonald's from 1987 to 1999.

+Life and career

-Michael Robert Quinlan (born December 9, 1944) is a graduate, and currently the chairman, of Loyola University Chicago, where he was initiated into the Alpha Delta Gamma National Fraternity.
+Quinlan was born on December 9, 1944.
+He graduated from Fenwick High School in Oak Park, Illinois.
+He was a graduate, and chairman of the board of trustees, of Loyola University Chicago, where he was initiated into the Alpha Delta Gamma National Fraternity.
 Quinlan served as a director of McDonald's Corporation, from 1979 until his retirement in 2002.
 He was the chairman of the board of directors of McDonald's from March 1990 to May 1999 and chief executive officer from March 1987 through July 1998.
 Quinlan became President and COO in 1982.
 Quinlan started with McDonald's in 1963 in the mailroom and worked his way up to senior management.
-Quinlan got the job through his roommate John Martino, the son of June Martino McDonald's secretary.
+Quinlan got the job through his roommate John Martino, the son of June Martino, McDonald's secretary at the time.

 Quinlan and his wife, Marilyn, donated approximately one-third of the $40 million raised to construct the new Life Sciences Building at Loyola, completed in 2004.
 The building was dedicated as the Michael R. and Marilyn C. Quinlan Life Sciences Education and Research Center on December 3, 2004.